 - Distributed the estate’s assets before paying a claim of the government and

-- Knew or should have know of the government’s claim
+- Knew or should have known of the government’s claim

 As establish transferee liability against the Park children, the government advances several arguments under 28 U.S.C.
-3304 fraudulent transfers under FDCPA, 740 ILCS 160 fraudulence transfer under Illinois law, and federal common law unjust enrichment.
+3304 (FDCPA fraudulent transfers), 740 ILCS 160 (fraudulence transfer under Illinois law), and federal common law unjust enrichment.